 The subjects offered to the undergraduate and post graduate students are regularly updated by incorporating the recent trends in the fields of Metallurgy and Materials engineering in consultation with eminent personalities from industry, academic and research institutions.

-The department pursues active research in different areas which include Advance Materials including Biomaterials, Materials Joining, High Strength Ferrous Materials for Automobile Industry, Surface Engineering, Corrosion and Tribology.
+The department pursues active research in different areas which include Advance Materials including Biomaterials, Materials Joining, High Strength Ferrous Materials for Automobile Industry, Surface Engineering, Corrosion and Tribology, Transparent Ceramics, Lead free solder development.

 Laboratory Facilities: